 Research and constant evaluation are integral to the success of the CEF model—both as a student-run organization and as a financial institution that works with especially vulnerable, financially marginalized populations.

-- 42 % of Hispanic NC households are unbanked.
+- 14% of Hispanic households are unbanked nationwide

-- 19.7 % of African American NC households are unbanked, compared to 16.9% nationwide
+- 12.4% of African American NC households are unbanked, compared to 16.9% nationwide